StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-10-10-managed-services-roundup.md

 ---
 layout: post
 title: "Managed Services Roundup"
-tags: [".NET", "Windows Services"]
 ---

-A [recent Tip of the Day](http://blogs.technet.com/b/tip_of_the_day/archive/2013/09/16/9-19-tip-of-the-day-interactive-services-detection.aspx) prompted me to update [one of my Managed Services posts](http://blog.stephencleary.com/2011/05/managed-services-and-uis.html), and it seems like a good time to write out a quick summary.
+A [recent Tip of the Day](http://blogs.technet.com/b/tip_of_the_day/archive/2013/09/16/9-19-tip-of-the-day-interactive-services-detection.aspx) prompted me to update [one of my Managed Services posts]({% post_url 2011-05-12-managed-services-and-uis %}), and it seems like a good time to write out a quick summary.